-TRL's focus remains on underwriting excellence and ensuring we maximise opportunities during this period of relative market hardening, enhancing client relationships and navigating emerging risks and the ever-changing political environment.
+TRL's focus remains on underwriting excellence and ensuring that opportunities are maximised during this period of relative market hardening, enhancing client relationships and navigating emerging risks and the ever-changing geopolitical environment.

-On 20 March 2022, Alleghany, TRL's ultimate parent undertaking and controlling party, entered into an Agreement and Plan of Merger (the "Merger Agreement") with Berkshire Hathaway Inc. ("Berkshire Hathaway"), and O&M Acquisition Corp., a wholly owned subsidiary of Berkshire Hathaway ("Merger Sub").
-Pursuant to the Merger Agreement and subject to the satisfaction or waiver of the conditions set forth therein, Merger Sub will be merged with and into Alleghany, with Alleghany continuing as the surviving corporation and a wholly owned subsidiary of Berkshire Hathaway.
-The transaction is expected to close in the fourth quarter of 2022, subject to customary closing conditions, including approval by Alleghany's stockholders and receipt of regulatory approvals.
-Alleghany will continue to operate as an independent subsidiary of Berkshire Hathaway after closing.
+On 20 March 2022, Alleghany Corporation ("Alleghany"), TRL's ultimate parent undertaking and controlling party at the time, entered into an Agreement and Plan of Merger (the "Merger Agreement") with Berkshire Hathaway Inc. ("Berkshire Hathaway"), a company incorporated in Delaware, USA, and O&M Acquisition Corp., a wholly owned subsidiary of Berkshire Hathaway ("the Merger Sub").
+Pursuant to the Merger Agreement, the Merger Sub was merged with and into Alleghany, with Alleghany continuing as the surviving corporation and a wholly owned subsidiary of Berkshire Hathaway.
+The transaction closed on 19 October 2022.